-Although great progress has been made, analysis of entries on the Register shows that unmanaged woodland, tree, scrub and bracken growth remains one of the most widespread causes of long-term damage to both urban and rural archaeological sites - even if the effects are not as visible or as immediately destructive as other processes.
-In most cases simple, low cost but regular maintenance is the key.
-The delivery of this will always be reliant upon the help and goodwill of landowners.
+Although great progress has been made, analysis of entries on the Register shows that unmanaged woodland, tree, scrub and bracken growth remains one of the most widespread causes of long-term damage to both urban and rural archaeological sites.
+Such vegetation growth, combined, makes up 30% of the risk factors affecting monuments at risk.
+To help address one of these key risk factors Historic England have been working with landowners and scientists to research and provide guidance on bracken control.

+In most cases simple, low cost but regular maintenance is the key, with such improvements in management removing 36 sites from the Register this year alone.
+The delivery of these will always be reliant upon the help and goodwill of landowners.
+We are also sponsoring a number of projects to help volunteers and the public to get involved - which not only helps owners but also promotes wellbeing and public understanding of heritage.